The Radipose on The Radavist: This is not how to catch them. This is not where to find them. This is why it matters.

 Bull Trout, once fished to near extinction with a bounty on their head, are now one of the greatest signs of an intact and healthy ecosystem.
 These fish grow to huge proportions, but only if the three Cs are met: clear water, connected rivers, and clean habitat.
 British Columbia is home to some of the healthiest bull trout populations as well as some of the best mountain biking on the planet.

-Searun and Coastal Cutthroat in Puget Sound and the Bellingham Backcountry
+Sea Run and Coastal Cutthroat (Oncorhynchus clarkii clarkii) in Puget Sound and the Bellingham Backcountry

 The coastal cutthroat is a curious species; it is the only cutthroat trout that runs to the ocean.
 The study of his fish is in its infancy so we’ll get to know the people of the coastal cutthroat coalition to better understand this frequently overlooked fish.
 After finding them in the salt of Puget Sound, we’ll head high into the mountains to meet the resident populations of the same species.